nilcons/hi2/README.md

     (require 'hi2)
     (add-hook haskell-mode-hook 'turn-on-hi2)

+The package can also be found on MELPA, if you install from there, you can leave out the require line above.

 ## Notable changes to haskell-indentation-mode

 * DEL and C-d is not mapped: if you want to indent backwards, you can